-Saison has been around in one form or another since 2009, and for the majority of that time, any mention of going here has been followed by excitement and some jealousy from everyone within a 10-block radius.
-It’s a once-in-a-lifetime type of meal that you really need a reason for, like an engagement, unlocking the kill screen at the end of Pac-Man, or whatever milestone in your life you’d want to mark with something you may never do again.
+Saison has been around in one form or another since 2009.
+Even today, it’s considered a once-in-a-lifetime type of meal that you probably really need a reason for, like an engagement, an anniversary, or whatever milestone in your life you’d want to mark with something you may never do again.

-The roughly 10-course meal here is a three-hour marathon of small, precisely plated dishes that you’d only expect to see as hors d’oeuvres at the grand opening of an oil baron’s fallout shelter.
-And if that doesn’t make you feel close enough to dining in the court of in Louis XIV, the price will.
-Dinner here costs $300, with an optional $250 wine pairing, but it’s an amount worth paying if you want to spend a night pretending to be the heir to the throne of a country no one’s ever heard of.
+The roughly 9-12-course meal here is a long marathon of small, precisely plated dishes, and if that doesn’t make you feel close enough to dining in the court of Louis XIV, the price will.
+Dinner here costs $288, with an optional $188 wine pairing (there is a shorter tasting menu, too, starting at $178), but it’s an amount worth paying if you want to spend a night pretending to be the heir to the throne of a country no one’s ever heard of.

 When you walk into Saison, it feels like you could be in some sort of modern, royal hunting lodge.
 There are animals mounted on the walls and firewood stacked so precisely that you wouldn’t be surprised if it was someone’s entire job to do this while wearing white gloves.
 The ceilings are high, the dining room is sleek and precise, and the open kitchen looks like it could be a lab.
 It’s the kind of place that a movie about a restaurant would be filmed in, not one you actually get to eat at.